Chillee/MovieRankings/README.md

 1. Harry Met Sally
 1. Children of Men
 1. Drive
+1. The Good the Bad and the Ugly
 1. Synecdoche NY
 1. The Thing
 1. Mad Max: Fury Road (rewatch)